cben0ist/cben0ist.github.io/index.md

 author: Christophe Benoist
 ---
 <h4>Technical Project Manager</h4>
 I am an experienced Technical Project Manager living in Toronto, Canada.
-Here are some of my projects, realisations and experiences..
+Here are some of my projects, realisations and experiences.

 <h4>Scrum Master</h4>
 I am also a Certified Scrum Master from Scrum Alliance.
 I apply the agile principles on every project I am participating in.
 I have been working with successful agile teams (Scrum, Kanban, XP...) with various organizations and environments.